NexusOne23/NexusOne23/README.md

 ### Hi there 👋

-I build open-source privacy & security tools — helping people take back control of their data.
+I build privacy & security tools — helping people take back control of their data.

 ---